SeniorDesign2023/BlockHeads/status/status1.md

 * We will meet with Jim sometime in the next two weeks
 * We are setting up additional meeting times (during class time?)
 * We will complete status update #1 and submit by 10.10
-* Future topics – narrow in on functionality, tech stack, and who is doing what
+* Future topics â€“ narrow in on functionality, tech stack, and who is doing what

 Initial Meeting and Followup on Discord, 9.12.2023 - Megan, Selma, Kellen, and Tamara